Kidusyohanes/exercises/tasks/README.md

 export MYSQL_DATABASE=tasksex
 ```

-Now run a detached instance of your container image, publishing port `127.0.0.1:3306` on the host to port `3306` in the container, and forwarding these two environment variables:
+Now run a detached instance of your customized MySQL container image, publishing port `127.0.0.1:3306` on the host to port `3306` in the container, and forwarding these two environment variables:

 ```bash
 docker run -d \